 Hui Ling appears regularly in significant, high-value cases including:

-representing five lead case LLPs in the £300m Icebreaker litigation (with Jonathan Peacock QC).
+- representing five lead case LLPs in the £300m Icebreaker litigation.

 Recommendations – Hui Ling is recommended in both Legal 500 and Chambers & Partners, where she receives particular acclaim for her skills in court: